 In my pre-child life I worked in TV production.
 The hours were long, the commute was tough, the expectations were high, and the overtime was none.
 I remember working in a production office, often late into the night, alongside senior producers who were either pregnant or had small children at home.
 I distinctly remember the feeling of being so exhausted at the end of the day, physically and mentally, that I couldn’t even fathom going home to household responsibilities - laundry, dinner, dishes, children to bathe and put to sleep.
 “I am tired just thinking about this” I remember saying to my fellow child-less colleague.
 And that hour(plus) train ride into the city, on a sardine can packed subway car, while 7 months pregnant.
 Girl HOW? #NYCliving

-Today I am a parent to a wonderful two year girl, my sweet Valentina Rose.
+Today I am a parent to a wonderful girl, my sweet Valentina Rose.
 There is nothing in the world I wouldn’t do for this little bean.
-I am also incredibly fortunate to only have to work part time.

 Spending your day with a toddler is definitely a multifaceted experience - navigating her different moods, assuring intake of proper nutrition, doctor appointments, playing, entertaining, reading, teaching...
 And yes, even though I don’t have to go wash her clothes in the river, the endlessness of it takes a toll.